Call for Makers

 - Makers with commercial interests or marketing intentions are asked to pay an exhibit fee

 Entry InformationTo apply, choose the entry form above which best fits your proposal: Maker Exhibit, Performance, Presentation, Startup Company, or Sponsor.

-Immediately after submitting your application, you will be sent a confirmation letter with your Exhibit Name and ID number.
-If you have not received this letter, contact firstname.lastname@example.org.
+Immediately after submitting your application, you will be sent an Application Received confirmation email with your Exhibit Name and ID number.
+If you have not received this email, contact firstname.lastname@example.org.

 We particularly encourage exhibits that are interactive and that highlight the process of making things.